OpenSIPS/opensips-cli/README.md

 # OpenSIPS_RSoC

 During ROSEdu Summer of Code, [opensips](https://www.opensips.org/) gave me the opportunity to develop 'opensipsctl' - a control tool for opensips with a command line interface.
+This will be the working repository until it is pulled to their master branch.

 ## Code style